What Do Customers Think About Negative Reviews?

-By managing your online reviews in real time, implementing review management strategies/technologies, and staying true to your brand at all times, even when confronted with a negative review, you can start mitigate the damage.
+By managing your online reviews in real-time, implementing review management strategies/technologies, and staying true to your brand at all times, even when confronted with a negative review, you can start mitigating the damage.

 Furthermore, by asking happy customers for reviews, you can collect positive responses that will improve your public appearance as well as your bottom line.
 When asked, most customers will leave feedback for your business, particularly if you incentivize it in some way.

 One strategy will not work for every business, but all professionals can manage their online business reviews in a way that keeps from damaging customer relationships and even opens new opportunities for growth.